ca0abinary/docker-pentaho/README.md

 Pentaho has [clearly
 stated](https://support.pentaho.com/hc/en-us/articles/210384343-Automated-deployment-solutions-Docker-Puppet-Chef-etc-)
 that they will not be providing automated deployment solutions for their products.
-This is a problem since the deployment process is quite complicated.

-This docker project provides a much simpler deployment mechanism.
+This is a problem since the deployment process is quite complicated.This docker project provides a much simpler deployment mechanism.
 It is not perfect, but with your help it can get better every day. :-)

 It is based on some really splendid work done by [Wellington Marinho](https://github.com/wmarinho/docker-pentaho).